danielcmendez4/Evidence-of-Complaint/README.md

 **Lehman College Email Address:** daniel.mendez@lc.cuny.edu

-**The Type of Information Requested for fradulent link to website, but I do not have it:** Lehman email account user name, Lehman email account password, name, phone number, and others.
+**The Type of Information Requested for fradulent link to website, but I do not have it:** College account user name, College account password, name, phone number, and others.

 **Scam Methods Used:** Pretending to be from Lehman College IT (Information Technology) Department